About the Inn

-The inn has welcomed its new keepers, Bob and Cat Hobson ,with open arms.
-Bob, a native of England and Catherine, a Texas native, will work to keep this stately Victorian lady alive, healthy and happy and her guests comfortable and well cared for.
+In 2017, after 20 years in business, the couple sold the inn to its current owners, Bob and Cat Hobson.
+Bob, a native of England and Catherine, a Texas native, love what they do and continue the legacy of keeping this stately Victorian lady alive, healthy and happy and her guests comfortable and well cared for.

 We welcome you and hope you find this grand home as magical as we do.